CALLING ALL HEALTHY SMILE HEROES

 Grant Application FAQs

-All non-private dental and/or medical organizations located in the United States and its Territories are welcome to apply.
+All non-private dental and/or medical organizations located in the United States and its Territories are welcome to apply for our grant program that supports healthier smiles.
 This includes:

 - Nonprofit 501(c)(3) or 501(c)(6) organizations